 This test is based on JVET-AH0107, aiming at network quantization and training dataset extension.
 Specifically, this test will implement network quantization, to align the coding performance between float inference and integer inference.
 Additionally, this test will continue to extend the existing training dataset under NNVC standardization.

 The test will be on top of the low operation point deep reference frame generation (LDRF) and high operation point deep reference frame generation (HDRF).
-The network architectures of both LDRF and HDRF are shown in Figure x.
+The network architectures of both LDRF and HDRF are shown in Figure 2.